fsantini/rasPyCNCController/README.md

 ![JogWidget start screen](http://fsantini.github.com/rasPyCNCController/doc_images/jogwidget_noLoad.jpg)

 From this screen, the machine position can be controlled and the origin set.
-The position is exclusively controlled by the joypad, with the following button mapping:
+The position is  controlled by the joypad, with the following button mapping:

 ![JogWidget button mapping](http://fsantini.github.com/rasPyCNCController/doc_images/jogScheme.jpg)